Last Updated September 2016

 DO WE COLLECT INFORMATION FROM OR ABOUT CHILDREN?

 None of our products and services or websites are designed for use by minors under the age of 18.
 If you are under 18 years old, please do not submit any personal information to us.
+We may collect information from our adult consumer customers about their children if relevant to the service being offered.

-Parents and guardians of minors may be eligible to purchase our minor monitoring service.
+Parents and guardians of minors, for example, may be eligible to purchase our minor monitoring service.
 If you purchase the minor monitoring service, you must provide us with proof, satisfactory to us, that you are, in fact, the parent or legal guardian of the child in order to obtain information about a child through this service.
 Except to provide the minor monitoring service to enrolled customers, we do not intentionally obtain or retain information about minors.

 If you are participating in the minor monitoring service, we do not share information about your child for any purposes, including marketing, except as expressly authorized by you or as set forth below: